nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Idea Emergence.md

 	![[IMG_2516.jpeg|700]]
 ### Emergence Level 4
 - At this point you are linking higher order notes.
 MOC's are linked to MOC's.
+	- So at emergence level 4, MOC's can talk to each other to create something unique & seamless.
 - Instead of having living system like zettelkasten, now we have living ecosystems.
 - This allows you to fly around your note library rapidly & organically.
-Getting unforced behaviour driven spaced repetition
+Getting unforced behaviour driven spaced repetition.
 - Nick says that this is a superior method of memory retention versus the anki's version of "rote like spaced repetition". #action/📌put-a-pin-on-that

 > [!abstract] Systems Perspective